roshanavand/infrastructure/README.md

 ***             http://HelloWorl-ElasticL-15M53DC16BDAB-865072088.us-east-1.elb.amazonaws.com/
 ````
 If you don't change the default value for `WebServerCapacity` parameter in the script, then you will have two outputs for EC2 instances, just like above.
 You'll need them to bootstrap with knife tool.
-The second output is the address for `ElasticLoadBalancer`, this address points to out 'Hello World' web page.
+The second output is the address for `ElasticLoadBalancer`, this address points to our 'Hello World' web page.

 ### Apply Chef cookbooks
 Creation of a ChefServer is not done by our stack creator script.